Danville gas price comparison: Cheapest gas in the area - NewsBreak

 Danville gas price comparison: Cheapest gas in the area

-(DANVILLE, VA) Gas prices vary across in the Danville area, but if you’re willing to head for the cheapest station, you could be saving up to $0.31 per gallon.
+(DANVILLE, VA) Depending on where you fill up in Danville, you could be saving up to $0.26 per gallon on gas.

-Sam's Club at 215 Piedmont Pl was the cheapest station in the area, according to a survey by GasBuddy, with regular listed at $2.68 per gallon Wednesday.
-By comparison, the most expensive gallon was at Daytona at 4912 Riverside Dr, where a gallon of regular was selling for $2.99.
+According to a survey by GasBuddy, Sam's Club at 215 Piedmont Pl was the cheapest station in the area, with regular listed at $2.69 per gallon at the pumps Wednesday.
+That was compared to Quick-N-Plenty at 395 Mount Cross Rd , where a gallon of regular was selling for $2.95.

 |Regular